acgtic211/td-builder/README.md

 - Visually create and edit **Thing Descriptions**.
 - Expand and collapse JSON structures dynamically.
 - View TD data in a structured, readable format.
-- Built-in support for WoT-compliant properties and forms.

 ---